modclub-app/modclub/sns/sns_proposal_summary.md

 This graph represents the proposed distribution of funds for the first year.

+# Source Code

+You can find the [modclub sdk here](https://github.com/modclub-app/sdk)

+Modclub will be open-sourcing our code shortly.

 # Notes

 Modclub's tokenomics model was developed in collaboration with [Quantum Economics](https://e6p3u-6yaaa-aaaah-abkfq-cai.ic0.app/), a research department of [Bochsler Consulting](https://www.bochslerfinance.com/) and a partner of [Swiss Blockchain Labs](https://swissblockchainlabs.org/).